(Código CIE-9-CM: 348.0)

 - Clivus 3%

-Simple cysts: Li & shy; cell line appear to be capable of secretion CSF.
+Simple cysts: Cell line appear to be capable of secretion CSF.
 The cysts of the middle fossa speak exclusively of this type

 Complex cysts that may also contain neuroglia, epéndimo, and other types of tissue.

-The sintomatologí & shy; varies according to the filesystem nervous central compress, the most striking focal symptoms are signs of intracranial hypertension, as are headache (headache), hemiparesis,diplopia (double vision), irritability, mood swings, apatía (emotionless), and impaired intellectual performance.
+The symptoms are variable depending on the filesystem nervous central compress, the most striking are other & shy; focal symptoms with signs of intracranial hypertension, as are headache (head pain), hemiparesis,diplopia (double vision), irritability, mood swings, apathy (emotionless), and impaired intellectual performance.

 Trench Media suprasellar with fuzzy supra or infratentorial hydrocephalus hydrocephalus

 Epilepsy,headache,hemiparesia HTE,Craneomegalia,late development,loss of visual acuity,precocious puberty HTE,craneomegalia,late development

 - Symptoms of increased intracranial pressure (Headache, sickness…)